The Bankrate promise

 The ancient history of credit

-Economies that thrived on credit are older than money itself.
-During the Bronze Age, almost all economic transactions took place on what we would now consider a line of credit.
+The credit cards we use today are an American invention, but credit systems themselves have been around for as long as civilized humans have.
+During the Bronze Age, almost all economic transactions occurred on what we would now consider a line of credit.
 This system of credit existed because the space between planting a crop and harvesting the crop was spread out over months.
-According to American economist Michael Hudson, our ancient ancestors would often rack up debt while their crops were growing that they would then pay off when harvest time came.
+According to American economist Michael Hudson, our ancestors would often rack up debt while their crops were growing that they would then pay off when harvest time came.

 The first recorded transaction that laid a foundation for our modern credit card system occurred over 5,000 years ago when the ancient civilization of Mesopotamia used clay tablets to trade with the neighboring Harappan civilization.

 Fast forward a few thousand years to the United States in the early 1800s and you can find further examples of credit card-like systems.
-The invention of payment methods called credit coins and charge plates were used by merchants in the budding Wild West to give farmers credit until their crops were harvested for the season.
+Merchants in the budding Wild West used credit coins and charge plates to give farmers credit until their crops were harvested for the season.

 From metal plates to the Charg-It card

-The beginning of the 20th century saw further advancements in the concept of a modern credit card system when Western Union began to issue metal plates to a select group of their customers.
+The beginning of the 20th century saw further advancements in the concept of a modern credit card system. when in 1918, Western Union began to issue metal plates, called “Metal Money”, to a select group of their customers.

-These metal plates allowed the consumer to defer payments on charges they had incurred until a later date.
+These metal plates allowed the consumer to defer payments on the purchases they made.
 The metal plates issued by Western Union were like modern credit cards in concept, but they were highly limited when compared to their contemporary counterparts and could only be used by a select group of customers on certain transactions.
+A few years later, in the 1920s, oil companies and hotels also issued their own form of credit cards that customers could use at these company locations.

-In 1946 metal plates became obsolete when a Brooklyn banker named John Briggins had the idea for a new type of payment method called the “Charg-It card”.
-The Charg-It card used Biggins’s bank as a go-between for transactions so that the bank initially paid merchants for items purchased by the consumer and was then paid back by the owner of the Charg-It card later.
-Briggins’s Charg-It card was the first example of a closed-loop credit card.
+Fast forward almost 30 years to 1946, and these metal plates became obsolete due to a new payment method called the “Charg-It card”.
+Created by John Briggins, a Brooklyn banker, the Charg-It card used Biggins’s bank as a go-between for transactions.
+The bank initially paid merchants for items purchased by the consumer and was then paid back by the owner of the Charg-It card later.
+Biggins’ Charg-It card was the first example of a closed-loop credit card.

 The dawn of modern credit cards